Kipok/NeMo-Skills/docs/openmathinstruct2/dataset.md

         ctx=wrap_arguments(cmd),
         reuse_code_exp=exp,
         log_dir=f'{data_folder}/problem-set{i}/fill-majority-logs'
-        # if cluster has a cpu partition you can specify it with `partition` parameter
+        # if cluster has a cpu partition you can specify it with a `partition` parameter
     )

 # for GSM8K